 - Now you are ready to zip up your pillow cover.
 This should also

-be done gently and gradually to make
+gently and gradually to make

 sure there are no loose threads or insert fabric interfering with the zipper.